apache/druid/docs/operations/security-overview.md

 ---
 id: security-overview
 title: "Security overview"
-description: Overiew of Apache Druid security.
+description: Overview of Apache&circledR; Druid security.
 Includes best practices, configuration instructions, a description of the security model and documentation on how to report security issues.
 ---

 <!--